CFdefense/ClassQL/docs/design.md

 ---

-## 6. Example Queries and Translations
+## 6. Example Queries
+User queries should be rich enough to filter record attributes as well as a record's related objects.
+Related objects could 1:1 or 1:many which means some of these filters will be over aggregates.

 | User Input            | SQL Translation Example                                                                                      |
 |-----------------------|-------------------------------------------------------------------------------------------------------------|